The head coaches of each program are responsible for posting and updating training schedules to each program’s respective TeamReach group.

 - and other equipment related to Alpine skiing (i.e. for U12s) including hard-ear helmets suitable for competition

-For everyone’s safety, prospective Freeride program participants who are 10 or 11 years old as of December 31st of the current ski season must pass an on-mountain skills assessment before they will be allowed to join the Freeride team.
+For everyone’s safety, prospective Freeride program participants who are 11 years old as of December 31st of the current ski season must pass an on-mountain skills assessment before they will be allowed to join the Freeride team.
 The Freeride Head Coach will determine the sufficiency of an applicant’s skills at his or her sole discretion.
 Those athletes who aren’t yet ready for the Freeride program will be encouraged to participate in one of BSSEF’s Alpine programs (e.g. Youth Ski League or Buddy Werner).

 All U12 Freeride Team members must compete in a) BSSEF’s Freeride competition and b) at least one other regional IFSA-sanctioned competition.
 U12 athletes are encouraged, but not required, to participate in U.S. Ski & Snowboard-sanctioned Alpine race competitions, too.